VladislavKomeristiy/Emy/README.md

 10) **256 Button (F9)** - allows you to expand the available memory up to 256 bytes (when the button is pressed).
 When you change the amount of memory, the entire memory block is cleared.

 ### Downloading
-You can download the program in the form of an archive via `Code -> Download ZIP` or using the console.
-For second way press `Code`, copy URL in tab HTTPS, after in console write
+You can download the program in the form of an archive via `Code -> Download ZIP` or using the console:
 ```
     git clone https://github.com/VladislavKomeristiy/Emy.git
 ```
-Paste the copied link instead of the one in the example.
 After press Enter and wait to finish process.